GitterDoneScott/docker_beats_elastic/README.md

-# docker_filebeat_elastic
-Docker container logs to Elasticsearch using Filebeats PoC
+Elasticsearch docker stack using Filebeats and Heartbeat